zorzalerrante/datagramas/README.md

 In no particular order:

+  * Add events to all included visualizations (currently a few of them supportn events).
   * Facet data with small-multiples or visualization widgets (in a similar way to seaborn's FacetGrid).
-  * Bundle a tooltip library (for instance, [d3-tip](https://github.com/Caged/d3-tip)).
   * Allow to export template versions of visualizations+data (e.g., export to gist).
-  * Events.
-Actually this is supported currently (see the Data Portraits links below), but it is not exposed (nor used) in any of the included visualizations.
-  * Build a plug-in structure to define behavior at visualization events (e.g., tooltips, callbacks)
   * Improve the legend support.
 Currently legend positioning is not smart, and legend activation is not automatic for charts.
   * Support other bundled layouts/plugins with d3.js.
   * Support layers in the cartography module.

 ## About the (old) name

-The first official version of Datagramas is titled "datagramas" in honor of [Roberto Matta](https://en.wikipedia.org/wiki/Roberto_Matta).
+The first official version of Datagramas is titled "Matta" in honor of [Roberto Matta](https://en.wikipedia.org/wiki/Roberto_Matta).
 Curiously, he has a painting named ["ojo con los desarrolladores"](https://www.flickr.com/photos/83257355@N00/1352671334/?rb=1) (_desarrolladores_ is spanish for developers).

 ## In the Wild